-Important: Due to the outbreak of coronavirus, we are not currently homing cats from our branches or centres.
+Important: Due to the outbreak of coronavirus, we are only homing cats from selected centres.
 To find out more, click here

 As a pet owner, it is important that you are able to assess your cat’s quality of life in order to prevent suffering as they get older, or if they become ill.

 For many people the loss of their cat is as traumatic and emotionally challenging as the loss of any other family member.